Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Technical overview

 The analogous differential inequality for the R\'enyi divergence is, for $t \in [kh, (k+1)h]$,

-(See the proof of~\cite[Lemma 6]{erdogduhosseinzadehzhang2021chisquare}; to make the paper more self-contained, we also provide a derivation in Proposition~\ref{prop:renyi_time_deriv_interpolation}.)
+which we also provide a derivation in Proposition~\ref{prop:renyi_time_deriv_interpolation}.
 Note that the $q=1$ case of the above inequality formally corresponds to~\eqref{eq:kl_diff_ineq}.
-Next, as shown in~\cite[Lemma 5]{vempalawibisono2019ula}, the R\'enyi Fisher information indeed upper bounds the R\'enyi divergence under an LSI\@.
-However, the discretization term is now far trickier to control.
+The R\'enyi Fisher information indeed upper bounds the R\'enyi divergence under an LSI (see e.g.~\cite[Lemma 5]{vempalawibisono2019ula}); however, the discretization term is now far trickier to control.

-Write $\psi_t := \rho_t^{q-1}/\E_\pi(\rho_t^q)$.
+Write $\psi_t \deq \rho_t^{q-1}/\E_\pi(\rho_t^q)$.
 Observing that $\E \psi_t(x_t) = 1$, the discretization term can be written as an expectation under a \emph{change of measure}:

 where $\widetilde \E$ is the expectation under the measure $\widetilde \Pr$ defined via $\frac{\D \widetilde\Pr}{\D \Pr} = \psi_t(x_t)$.
 Also, using the Lipschitzness of $\nabla V$, we obtain $\norm{\nabla V(x_t) - \nabla V(x_{kh})}^2 \le 2h^2 L^2 \, \norm{\nabla V(x_{kh})}^2 + 4L^2 \, \norm{B_t - B_{kh}}^2$.
 Hence, our task is to bound the expectation of these two terms under a complicated change of measure.